 Program background

-Strengthening and expanding Victoria’s network of Strategic Fuel Breaks is one of the key actions that form DELWP’s Advanced Forest and Fire Management strategy, designed to reduce the risk and impacts of more frequent, intense and damaging bushfires under a changing climate.
+Strengthening and expanding Victoria’s network of Strategic Fuel Breaks is one of the key actions that form DEECA’s Advanced Forest and Fire Management strategy, designed to reduce the risk and impacts of more frequent, intense and damaging bushfires under a changing climate.

 Fuel breaks are critical to protecting communities, catchments and the environment from devastation by bushfire.
 They do this by making it easier, faster and safer for firefighters to suppress fires.